US Certificate of Coverage for Spain Digital Nomad Visa

 If the SSA declines to issue a CoC — which still happens in some cases where the employer authorization is insufficiently documented or where the SSA questions the nature of the arrangement — you have two options:

 Register as an autónomo.
 You register as self-employed with the Spanish Social Security system.
-This makes you liable for monthly contributions (€230 starting rate, scaling with income).
+This makes you liable for monthly contributions under the applicable schedule, with a reduced flat rate for an initial period and later scaling with income.
 The upside: registration as an autónomo also gives you access to the Spanish public healthcare system, which reduces (though does not eliminate) the need for expensive private insurance.

 Work with your employer to strengthen the SSA request.
 If the initial CoC request was denied because the employer's authorization letter was too vague or because the nature of the arrangement was unclear, a revised request with more specific documentation — formal remote work policy, HR letter specifically referencing the Totalization Agreement, evidence of ongoing FICA contributions — may succeed on reapplication.